willyguggenheim/kubify/README.md

 # Future State?

-Fork Terraform and build this into it.
+Fork Terraform and build Docker-Compose, LocalStack & 🛹 Skater Hot Reloader into it.

 # What do I need?